Fetching latest release...

 See the PvE Tier List.
 This tier list is mostly tiered according to subjugation usefulness.

-DPS are characters with high damage CS (1500% plus elemental bonus usually).
+DPS are typically characters with high damage CS (1500% plus elemental/crit/chain bonus usually).
 Your aim will be to use their CS twice in knockdown.
+Depending on the unit, you will either try to also fit in 4 weapon skills plus autos or as much as you can reasonably fit based on their animations and timing.

 Supports are characters who offer buffs like Valiance, Render (very important in Q5 compared to Q4), Elemental Support/Crush, Ire, etc.

-• One of your main goals will be to stack and maintain 10 stacks (10 stacks = 100%) of both Valiance and Render during the battle to make sure they last throughout Knockdown.
+• One of your main goals will be to apply and maintain 10 stacks of both Valiance and Render during the battle to make sure they last throughout Knockdown.

-• Additionally, you will add buffs like Ire, Pursuit, Elemental Crush/Support to further multiply your damage.
-You will use whatever combination of skills, CS, and companions it takes that work best for what you have.
+• Additionally, add buffs like Ire, Pursuit, Elemental Crush/Support to further multiply your damage.
+These buffs apply separately from each other, thus multiplying the damage output further than if they stacked additively like Valiance.
+Use whatever combination of skills, CS, and companions it takes that work best for what you have.

 DPS Equipment